gulshan08091988/voltdb-batch-delete-using-directed-procedure-from-client-side/README.md

 # VoltDB Directed Procedure Demo

-A training project demonstrating how to use **DIRECTED stored procedures** for efficient bulk operations across all partitions in a VoltDB cluster.
+This demonstrating how to use **DIRECTED stored procedures** for efficient bulk operations across all partitions in a VoltDB cluster.

 ## Overview